 Whilst entry to the mill is now free and you can look around the interior on a self-guided tour, there are other activities that can be done there too but may incur a charge - see the Gibson Mill page on our website.

-Haworth: Brontë Country is
+Haworth: Bronte Country

 Not only a pretty town, but good walking around the local moors and the very popular Worth Valley Steam Railway